mozilla/fx-private-relay/docs/translations.md

 ### Identifying the User's Region

 The stage and production deployments use similar load balancers.
-These set a `X-Client-Region` header based on their IP address.
+These set a `X-Client-Region` header based on the visitor's IP address.
 There is no way for a user to override this region selection.
 A tester can use a [VPN][moz-vpn] to change their IP address and their detected region.